rust-lang/rfcs/text/3537-msrv-resolver.md

 Cargo's resolver will be updated to *prefer* MSRV compatible versions over incompatible versions when resolving versions.
-Dependencies without `package.rust-version` will be preferred over those without an MSRV but less than those with one.
+Initially, dependencies without `package.rust-version` will be preferred over MSRV-incompatible packages but less than those that are compatible.
-The exact details for how preferences are determined may change over time but, since the currently resolved dependencies always get preference, this shouldn't affect existing `Cargo.lock` files.
+The exact details for how preferences are determined may change over time, particularly when no MSRV is specified, but this shouldn't affect existing `Cargo.lock` files since the currently resolved dependencies always get preference.

 This can be overridden with `--ignore-rust-version` and config's `build.resolver.precedence`.